psesh/density-matching/README.md

 **Objective**: Minimize distance to a target<br \>

 <br\>
-MATLAB and python utilities for a NACA0012 optimization under uncertainty problem.
+MATLAB and python utilities for a NACA0012 optimization under uncertainty problem. <br \>
 WARNING: Work in progress.